robsel118/RobertSeligmann/content/about/index.md

 photo: "photo.png"
 ---

-Hello, I'm Robert, a soon-to-be graduate of the MSC program at Aalto University currently studying software systems and technologies.
+Hello, I'm Robert, a recent graduate of the Master's program at Aalto University.
+Currently working at [Epassi](https://www.epassi.com/).

 Since I was little, I was always fascinated by how some things were made, especially video games and movies.
 As a child, these seemed like sorcery to me, but when I decided to pursue a career in tech at HES-SO, I fell in love with programming and would spend most of my time working on school coding projects.